Kevin-Wettaka/group_63/README.md

-README.md original file created by kevin
+README.md original file created by kevin and added some text by Mohamed to test git pull